 As a kid, I remember having one friend who always had real maple syrup when we ate breakfast at her house after sleepovers.
 I grew up on pancake syrup and didn’t understand the maple syrup affinity.
 It tasted kind of weird to me.

 While I’m a fan of maple syrup on pancakes, does anyone really like breakfast in bed?
 I really don’t like food anywhere near my bed.
-I definitely love a breakfast production, and especially one I’m not leading, so bring on the pure maple syrup and the blueberry pancakes… just not in my bed.
+I definitely love a breakfast production, and especially one I’m not leading, so bring on the pure maple syrup and the buttermilk pancakes… just not in my bed.

 Litterless wrote a great article contemplating zero waste chocolate and the pros and cons to weigh when deciding how to indulge.

 Biscuits and Honey for Breakfast

 I love a good biscuit, and I suspect I have a lot of company.
 Biscuits and honey is a great, unique way to celebrate Valentine’s Day with someone you love, sharing something delicious, that isn’t overly sweet.

 Most of us have pretty mundane breakfasts each day.
 Breakfast seems to get the shaft because we’re always in a rush to start our day.
 Set aside a few extra minutes to make fresh biscuits that make one morning a little extra special.
 I’ve been eyeing these biscuits for a while.
 It’s too bad Landen can’t make them for me. 🙂